MHCPCreators/horizonCreatorManual/HorizonTechnicalDoc.md

 #### Moving a Held Entity Locally in Relation to the Hand
 In a gun-recoil animation you want the player hand to be able to move freely, yet have the gun apply an additional local rotation "on top of it".
 If you set the position / rotation of the entity when a user takes an action (such as firing the gun) then that change will only last for one frame (which might be ok for a quick recoil effect) because the entity's position / rotation will be immediately updated the next frame from the avatar's hand.

-If you want a multi-frame or ongoing effect then you need to set the position / rotation of the entity repeatedly in an [OnUpdate](#run-every-frame-prephysics-and-onupdate) handler.
+If you want a multi-frame or ongoing effect then you need to set the position / rotation of the entity repeatedly in an [OnUpdate](#run-every-frame-prephysics-and-onupdate) callback.
 In summary: **every frame in which you want the entity change from where the avatar want it, you must set it yourself**.

 #### Moving a Held Entity Globally in Relation to the World
 When building a lever, for example, you want the avatar hand to "lock onto" the lever.
 In this case you want to completely control the position of the avatar hand.
 To do this,  set `locked` to `true` on the grabbable entity.
 This will prevent the entity from being moved by physics or by the avatar.
 Then you can move the entity by setting its `position` and `rotation`.
 The avatar hand will then be moved to match.